HKpowerStudio

 • Professional-continuing education, employment, resume etc

-Next, list of YOUR categories, don’t think about what you had in the past or what you “think you should have”…just start simple.
-As you go through what you have, consider going paperless with utilities and bank statements or anything you can easily access online.
-You may still need one general category for all utilities (to keep track of account numbers etc).
-By simplifying your incoming mail and what needs to be filed you will create a system that’s easier to maintain.
+Make a list of YOUR categories.
+Don’t think about what you had in the past or what you “should have,” start simple.
+As you sort, consider going paperless with utilities, insurance, bank statements or anything you can easily access online.
+Consolodate sub categories into one general category.
+For example, one file for all utilities (to keep track of account numbers etc).
+Simplifying your incoming mail and filing will help create a system that’s easier to maintain.

-Simple systems work best, over-organized systems are cumbersome to maintain.
+Simple systems work best.
+Over-organized systems are cumbersome to maintain.

-Before you get into purging past piles of paperwork, create a “Staging” area for this project and gather your supplies:
+Before you purg past paperwork, create a “staging” area and gather your supplies:

 • A file box or two depending on how much you have.
-I prefer the any that hold hanging folders and still close, like these.
-Bankers boxes will work, just don’t use the hanging files.*
+I prefer any that hold hanging folders and still close, like these.
+Bankers boxes will work, just don’t use the hanging files

-• File folders-new or used, different colors or one color…just don’t run out and buy them unless you need to.
+• File folders-new or used, different colors or one color.
+Don’t buy them unless you need to.

-• Hanging folders are optional but they do make the job easier (used is fine).
+• Hanging folders are optional but they do make the job easier (recycled is fine)

-• Sticky notes for labeling categories, these will be temporary
+• Sticky notes for temporarily labeling categories

 • Pens or pencils (pencils for starting, sharpies or labels for permanent labels)

-• Labels or a Label maker if you have one
+• Labels or a Label maker

-The next step, pick up and sort through a pile to see how it fits into this new simple system.
+Now pick up and begin to sort through a pile to see how it fits into your new simple system.
 Depending on how long this first step took, you can estimate how much time you will need to sort and purge all your Paper Piles!
 If you don’t have a good system for your mail when it comes in the house, check out this post on Creating a Practical Command Center.
+Looking for a stylish, yet practical file cabinet or container?
+Check out my inspiring round up here.

 *Some people may prefer a flat filing system like the drawers below or binders, but for the purpose of purging I will focus on file boxes of some sort.